Categoricity and multidimensional diagrams: Introduction

 While the present paper is admittedly complex, relying on several technical frameworks to bootstrap itself, we can readily describe the main idea of the proof of excellence.
 A starting point is a result of the first author \cite[I.3.8]{shelahaecbook}: assuming $2^{\lambda} < 2^{\lambda^+}$ (the weak diamond, see \cite{dvsh65}), an AEC categorical in $\lambda$ and $\lambda^+$ must have amalgamation in $\lambda$.
 This can be rephrased as follows: the $1$-dimensional amalgamation property in $\lambda$ holds provided that a strong version of the $0$-dimensional amalgamation property holds in $\lambda^+$ (we think of the $0$-dimensional amalgamation property as joint embedding).

 A key insight (a variant of which already appears in \cite[III.12.30]{shelahaecbook}) is that this argument can be repeated by looking at \emph{diagrams} (or \emph{systems}) of models rather than single models (we do not quite get an AEC, but enough of the properties hold).
 We obtain, roughly, that $(n + 1)$-dimensional amalgamation in $\lambda$ follows from a strong version of $n$-dimensional amalgamation in $\lambda^+$.
 Since we are talking about \emph{nonforking} amalgamation, we call these properties ``uniqueness'' properties rather than ``amalgamation'' properties, but the idea remains.
 Parametrizing (and forgetting about the ``strong'' part), we have that $(\lambda^+, n)$-uniqueness implies $(\lambda, n + 1)$-uniqueness.
+The precise statement is in \ref{uq-lambda-step}.
+Note that the converse (the $(\lambda, n+1)$)-properties implying the $(\lambda^{+},n)$-properties is well known and standard).

 Now, it was already known how to obtain $(\lambda, 1)$, and even $(\lambda, 2)$-uniqueness.
 In fact, it is known (under reasonable assumptions) how to obtain a $\lambda$ such that $(\lambda^{+n}, 2)$-uniqueness holds for all $n < \omega$ (such a setup is called an \emph{$\omega$-successful frame}).
 Assuming $2^{\lambda^{+m}} < 2^{\lambda^{+(m + 1)}}$ for all $m < \omega$, we obtain from the earlier discussion used with each $\lambda^{+m}$ that $(\lambda^{+m}, 3)$-uniqueness holds for all $m < \omega$.
 Continuing like this, we get $(\lambda^{+m}, n)$-uniqueness for all $n, m < \omega$.